Cello Concerto No. 2 (Shostakovich): First movement

 The first movement begins with solo cello, later joined by cellos and basses in octaves, interrupted by the cadenza before the opening theme returns.
 It then builds up with a series of interjections by the xylophone.
 The exchanges continue until the cello leads the orchestra into a climax, which gives way to a cadenza restating the opening material, punctuated by bass drum thumps.
 The movement ends softly.

 Second movement

 The second movement is based on a theme from an Odessa street song, Bubliki, kupitye, bubliki (Buy My Bread Rolls).

 Third movement

-The finale begins with French horn fanfares, followed by a cello cadenza accompanied only by tambourine.
+The finale begins with French horn fanfares over a long snare drum roll, followed by a cello cadenza accompanied only by tambourine.
 The Allegretto then moves through lyric, march, and dance sections.
 It builds in intensity, rising with an exchange of cello bursts countered by the snare drum, eventually developing into a climax; first restating the fanfare theme, then reverting to a grotesque variation of the Odessa theme.
 The whip is cracked twice during the climax, then ending the tutti.
 The cello then revisits the dancelike statement from earlier in the movement.
 In the coda the cello sustains a D over a percussion motif, concluding with a solo sforzando.

-Although the piece has a rather irregular structure, the themes are evenly distributed and played in equal measure.
-This relative equality of mention is drastically different from the aggressive repetition of the DSCH motif in the First Cello Concerto, and this characteristic proves to be an important aspect of Shostakovich's later period.

-Recordings

-Recordings of this work include the following: